ms-jpq/chadtree/README.md

 The **BEST** file manager for Neovim

+Fast and Unique features not found in other FMs

 ## Features

 ### Fast & asynchronous where it counts, (and doesn't), either way, it's async all the time